Mason Trafford: Cavalry FC

 On February 27, 2019 Trafford signed with Canadian Premier League club Cavalry FC.
 In November 2019, Cavalry would confirm that Trafford would return for the 2020 season.
 In November 2020, Trafford would re-sign with the club for the 2021 season, his third season with the club.
 In February 2022, Trafford would once again re-sign with the club for the 2022 season.
 On April 7, 2022, following the retirement of previous club captain Nikolas Ledgerwood, Trafford was named club captain ahead of the start of the season.
 On February 10, 2023, the club announced that Trafford had retired from professional soccer and would be taking a role in the front office.

 International career

-On January 18, 2013, Trafford received his first call up by the Canadian national team for friendlies against Denmark and the United States.
+On January 18, 2013, Trafford received his first call up by the Canada national team for friendlies against Denmark and the United States.
 He made his senior team debut on January 26 in a friendly against Denmark as a second half sub for Tosaint Ricketts, the game ended as a 4–0 defeat.